 Personalised budgets will give people with disabilities, including people with Down syndrome, access to their own HSE disability funding.

-The Government this week launched the Personalised Budgets Taskforce Report on Disability Services.
+The Government has launched its Personalised Budgets Taskforce Report on Disability Services.
 The report sets out how personalised budgets could work as a funding mechanism for people with a disability, providing them with greater choice and control over the services and supports they receive.

 Down Syndrome Ireland were actively involved in the Taskforce since it was established in September 2016.
 Our President Mary Doherty and two of our adult members were members the Advisory and Consultative Group.

 We welcome the launch of the Personalised Budgets Taskforce Report on Disability Services as we have been campaigning for some time for supports for adults with Down syndrome to be person centred, and for personalised budgets to be made available to those people who want to manage their own supports.
 Down Syndrome Ireland have an established adult education programme and an evolving employment programme, and are ready to engage with the pilot projects.

 The Task Force, having reviewed the national and international research evidence and consulted with service users and their families, recommended that the Department of Health and the HSE should establish demonstration projects to test the delivery of personalised budgets with a view to identifying the best approach to the wider roll-out of these payment models following the initial demonstration phase.
 Funding of €1.3 million has been secured from the Department of Health budget for the set up and administration costs of demonstration projects.